FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 ### Message structure abstractions

-**Field** – carries a specific business meaning (semantics) as described in FIX specifications or other protocol.
+**Field**–carries a specific business meaning (semantics) as described in FIX specifications or other protocol.
 A pointer to a field is a **fieldRef**.
 The data domain of a field is either a datatype or a code set.

-**Datatype** – the value space of a class of fields.
+**Datatype**–the value space of a class of fields.
 FIX has about 20 datatypes.

-**Code set** – a set of valid values of a field.
+**Code set**–a set of valid values of a field.
 They must all be of the same datatype.

-**Component** – a sequence of fields and nested components.
+**Component**–a sequence of fields and nested components.
 There are two types of components, common block and repeating group.
-A common block is a component designed to specified once in detail but reused in multiple message types by reference.
-A pointer to a component is **componentRef**.
+A common block is a component designed to be specified once in detail but reused in multiple message types by reference.
+A pointer to a component is a **componentRef**.

-**Group, or repeating group** – like a common block but with one additional feature: it represents an *array of* blocks to be sent on the wire.
-A pointer to a group is **groupRef**.
+**Group, or repeating group**–like a common block but with one additional feature: it represents an *array of* blocks to be sent on the wire.
+A pointer to a group is a **groupRef**.

-**Message** – a unit of information sent on the wire between counterparties.
+**Message**–a unit of information sent on the wire between counterparties.
 A message is composed of components and fields.
 A pointer to a message is a **messageRef**.

 ### General Purpose Datatypes

-Pointer and array abstractions are defined by standard ISO 11404.
+Pointer and array abstractions are defined by the standard ISO 11404.
 The code set abstraction is described in that standard as “state” type.

 ## Interfaces

-The interface metamodel is an abstraction of a service offerings and session provisioning.
+The interface metamodel is an abstraction of service offerings and session provisioning.
 This UML model depicts the main classes.

 ![](media/Interfaces.png)